Do you have a travel journal?

-In your journal, you'll want the details of what you did and where, but at the end of a trip it's also nice to have a journal rich with the meaning of your travels.
+However you journal, you'll want the details of what you did and where, but at the end of a trip, contemplating the meaning of your travels is equally important.

 Go Old School with Your Travel Journal